Step 4: Credit transfer and evaluation

 Evaluation of exchange studies

-A web-based university-wide travel report has been produced and will be made available for students during 2018.
+A web-based university-wide travel report has been produced.
 The faculty will be responsible for reminding students to fill in the report.

 Evaluation of Erasmus students – Erasmus Mobility Tool